 BPPT is one of NOAA’s two primary government partners in the Republic of Indonesia.
-BPPT operates the R/V Baruna Jaya IV.
+BPPT operates the Research Vessel Baruna Jaya IV.
 Their scientific and operational expertise has been critical to INDEX-SATAL 2010 preparations.
 BPPT’s mission is to develop new technologies and industrial processes, then transfer them to the private sector.
-The agency is responsible for a broad range of research and development activities to promote Indonesian industrial capacity and to implement government of Indonesia priority programs such as tsunameter development.
+The agency is responsible for a broad range of research and development activities to promote Indonesian industrial capacity and to implement Government of Indonesia priority programs such as tsunameter development.
 BPPT operates Indonesia’s buoy network, including tsunameters.
-BPPT also operates a fleet of four ocean going research vessels, including the Baruna Jaya IV, and is a significant U.S. and regional cooperator in buoy deployments, surveys, scientific cruises, and other ship-based activities.
+BPPT also operates a fleet of four ocean-going research vessels, including the Baruna Jaya IV, and is a significant U.S. and regional cooperator in buoy deployments, surveys, scientific cruises, and other ship-based activities.

-U.S. Ambassador to Indonesia Cameron Hume views INDEX-SATAL 2010 as an example of a science and technology partnership that benefits both Indonesia and the U.S. The Okeanos Explorer visit to Indonesia has been an Embassy priority for the past eighteen months.
-Ambassador Hume has focused on science and technology, education, climate change, and ocean issues to advancing the Indonesia-U.S. bilateral relationship.
+U.S. Ambassador to Indonesia Cameron Hume views INDEX-SATAL 2010 as an example of a science and technology partnership that benefits both Indonesia and the U.S. The Okeanos Explorer visit to Indonesia has been an Embassy priority for the past 18 months.
+Ambassador Hume has focused on science and technology, education, climate change, and ocean issues to advance the Indonesia-U.S. bilateral relationship.
 INDEX-SATAL 2010 would not be possible without the Ambassador’s vision and support.
-The Ambassador heads the US diplomatic mission to Indonesia and is the personal representative of the President.
+The Ambassador heads the U.S. diplomatic mission to Indonesia and is the personal representative of President Obama.

 The Exploratorium is San Francisco’s most prominent science museum, drawing visitors from across the country and around the globe.
 It has been at the forefront of developing technology-based education programs that reach remote audiences worldwide and explore the use of new media in public learning environments.
 With an annual attendance is over half a million, the museum’s impact is extended to approximately 20 million people per year through the dissemination of its exhibits and programs to other museums.
 NOAA and the Exploratorium have joined together in a formal partnership, the first-ever agency-wide agreement with a museum of this type that will enable NOAA science to be communicated to the public in novel ways to enhance climate and ocean science literacy.